 Best 10th gen Intel CPUs

-Excellent single-core performance
+- Excellent single-core performance

-Include basic onboard GPU
+- Include basic onboard GPU

-Thermal envelope is a little tight
+- Thermal envelope is a little tight

-Requires LGA 1200 motherboard
+- Requires LGA 1200 motherboard

 The i7 is Intel’s high-end family of processors, targeting performance users who want a CPU that will offer excellent performance.
-They’re toward the pricier end of the spectrum and will be ideal for users wanting a processor that can handle demanding tasks like high frame rate gaming, 4k video editing or high-end programming.
+They’re toward the pricier end of the spectrum and will be ideal for users wanting a processor that can handle demanding tasks like high frame rate gaming, 4k video editing, or high-end programming.

 There’s a 125w power requirement, so ensure that your power supply is up to the task before upgrading to this processor, and you’ll need a motherboard that features the Socket Type LGA 1200.

-Relatively modest power requirement for the performance
+- Relatively modest power requirement for the performance

-Not the highest performance from this lineup
+- Not the highest performance from this lineup

-Requires LGA 1200 motherboard
+- Requires LGA 1200 motherboard

-Some tasks optimized for multi-core performance might do better with a Ryzen.
+- Some tasks optimized for multi-core performance might do better with a Ryzen.

 The Intel i5 series of processors is the midrange workhorse of the Core lineup, offering solid but not industry-leading performance, at a price point that suits mainstream PC users.

-The 10400 may not be able to max out performance as the higher end processors can, but they’re still very capable.

-The i5-10400 is probably going to be one of the most popular desktop chips from the Intel 10th Generation lineup, where if you don’t have any particular need for extreme CPU performance, the i5 makes the most sense.
+The 10400 may not be able to max out performance as the higher-end processors can, but they’re still very capable.
+One of the most popular desktop chips from the Intel 10th Generation lineup, if you don’t have any particular need for extreme CPU performance, the i5 makes the most sense.

-Astonishing multi-core performance
+- Astonishing multi-core performance

-Fantastic core speeds
+- Fantastic core speeds

-Great overclocking headroom
+- Great overclocking headroom

-Requires a high-end motherboard
+- Requires a high-end motherboard